cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 ==================== ===
 **canonical name**   The standardized or official name of the real world entity.
 Textual similarity with the canonical name is one of the primary factors used in entity resolution.

 **unique ID**        An optional unique identifier.
 If there are multiple entries in the mapping file with the same canonical name, the ID is necessary for uniquely identifying each entry.
-If an entity has a corresponding entry in the Knowledge Base, it is recommended that this ID be the same as the ID of the KB entry.
+If an entity has a corresponding entry in the Knowledge Base, this ID should be the same as the ID of the KB entry.
 You can then use the resolved ID to query the KB for the appropriate entry.

 **whitelist**        A list of synonyms.
 The whitelist is the most important component of the entity mapping file, because it allows the resolver to consistently resolve to a given entity that it is often referred to by different terms.